 It was a lot of fun to see what new things she had done with it each time I went over there.
 I’m pretty sure I got my love of going all out with decorating for the holidays from her.

-For my main Christmas tree that is in our living room, I left my red mercury glass ornaments on the tree, added some silver heart ornaments, and it’s a color-changing tree so I put it on red and white.
-The tree skirt I use is white so I just left that on it as well.
+For my main Christmas tree that is in our living room, I left my red and turquoise mercury glass ornaments on the tree, added some white glittery ball ornaments, and red polka dot ribbon.

 The other Valentine’s Day tree is a flocked tree in my kitchen.
 It has white lights so I added some red heart LED lights and a few conversation heart ornaments.

-I had no idea when I decided to have Valentine’s Day trees that it would become a trend this year.
+Having a Valentine’s Day tree has become more trendy lately and it’s so much fun to see others enjoy this tradition.
 I’ve seen several other fun examples and wanted to share those ideas with you as well so you can get some inspiration for your own Valentine’s Day tree.

 Thank you, for featuring our tree.
 I have always loved making a Valentine’s Day Tree and have made one for the last 7 years!.